 Timeus scoffs humourlessly.
 ‘You really think sticking with Tris and Tarry is a good thing?
-Honestly, those two give you more bruises than a Beater!’
+Those two give you more bruises than a Beater!’

-Taddeus shuffles uncomfortably, the memory of the awful red eyes ever-ambient in a nimbus of dread that constantly clings to his brain.
+Taddeus shuffles uncomfortably, the memory of the awful red eyes ever-ambient in a nimbus of dread constantly clinging to his brain.
 He hears the demolition ball swinging ominously on its tether.
 He tries to push it all away for the moment.
 ‘But still―’

 ‘But they’re not as bad as our grandfather,’ Taddeus says softly.

 ‘They’re going the same way,’ Timeus replies grimly.
-There is silence for a while, then – ‘I hate this family,’ he says in a voice dripping with hate and shame.
+There’s silence for a while, then – ‘I hate this family,’ he says in a voice dripping with shame.
 ‘If I get into Slytherin tomorrow, I’m leaving Hogwarts.’

 Taddeus looks at his brother in fear.
-Mum, Dad and all their aunts and uncles always tell them to ‘Never be ashamed of who you are.
+Their parents and all their aunts and uncles always tell them ‘Never be ashamed of who you are.
 We have a horrible darkness in our heritage, but it’s in the past.
 It’s up to us to redeem ourselves and make a better future.’
-Taddeus has never considered getting into any other house but Slytherin.
+He’s never considered getting into any other house but Slytherin.
 All the family is in the serpent’s house, almost in ironic defiance against the hateful stigma with which they are branded.

-It is with a heavy heart that Taddeus bids his brother and closest friend goodbye next morning at Platform Nine and Three Quarters.
+With a heavy heart, Taddeus bids his brother and closest friend goodbye next morning at Platform Nine and Three Quarters.
 Somewhere in his heart he feels that this is the change of a lifetime.
 Nothing will ever be the same after this.
-As the last of the steam dissipates into nothingness, the sound of the Hogwarts Express chugging fainter and fainter, Taddeus turns with his parents back to the iron archway and steps into the Muggle world, feeling more alone than he has ever felt before.
+As the last of the steam dissipates into nothingness, the sound of the Hogwarts Express chugging fainter and fainter, Taddeus turns with his parents back to the iron archway and steps into the Muggle world, feeling more alone than he's ever felt before.

-Two years ago there had been three of them left, Taddeus thinks as he follows Mum and Dad to the abandoned alleyway where they will Apparate back home.
-Two years ago it had been Tristessa leaving three of them behind.
-Then last year Tarquin had gone with her, leaving just Timeus and Taddeus for the best year he has ever had; just he and Timeus with no terrorising king and queen.
+Two years ago there had been three of them left, Taddeus thinks as he follows his parents to the abandoned alleyway where they’ll Apparate back home.
+Two years ago it was Tristessa leaving three of them behind.
+Then last year Tarquin went with her, leaving just Timeus and Taddeus alone for the best year he’s ever had.
+Just the two of them, with no terrorising king and queen.
 But now Timeus is gone too, leaving Taddeus alone.
 All alone.
 And somewhere inside, he can just feel it, Timeus is going to be alone this year as well.

 His intuitions prove correct.

-That night as Mum is serving up slices of roast beef onto their dinner plates, Dad is opening a letter that has just arrived.
-No doubt it is Tristessa’s traditional first letter from school, informing of which cousin got into which House.
-Up until tonight, it has always been Slytherin, Slytherin, Slytherin.
+As Mum serves up slices of roast beef at dinner, Dad is opening a letter that has just arrived.
+No doubt it's Tristessa’s traditional first letter from school, informing of which cousin got into which house.
+Up until tonight, it's always been Slytherin, Slytherin, Slytherin.
 Last year their cousins Adrian and Yvonne had got into Slytherin with Tarquin.
 The year before, Tristessa had got into Slytherin with some girl King, whose parents are friends of the family.